 Unscene was on view at the Abroms-Engel Institute for the Visual Arts in Birmingham, AL from August 26 - December 14, 2019.

 Unscene, emphasizes the ambiguous space between—between narrative moments, between past and present, between actor and audience.
 The scene presented is pulled apart with the use of fragmentation, scale shifts, and the integration of photography.

 Screen was on view at the Mattress Factory in Pittsburgh from Sept 29 - April 4, 2018.

 Screen is a multimedia installation that transforms the gallery into a theatrical setting with bold color, scale shifts, and strategies that engage the viewer as both voyeur and subject.
-Throughout the installation, various kinds of screens offer a mediated experience of the space, from literal screens on monitors that present distorted and delayed images to walls that inhibit access to interior spaces.
-Mirrors and monitors function similarly to windows, but rather than give us an external view they simply reflect the space we are occupying back to us.
-These elements, along with sculptural figures that are intended to remind us of our own bodies, encourage a self-consciousness that highlights the prevalence of individual subjectivity in our experience of reality.
+Throughout the installation, various kinds of screens offer a mediated experience of the space, from literal screens on monitors that present delayed images of activity in the space to mirrors that reflect our own image back to us.
+These elements, along with sculptural figures, remind us of our own bodies and our position as both subject and object.

 Stage Left was on view at the University of Tennessee-Knoxville's Downtown Gallery from January 24 - March 8, 2018.